auth0/docs/articles/native-platforms/ios-swift/08-customizing-lock.md

 ## Configuring the Options

-You can find more detailed information in the Customization options] (https://github.com/auth0/Lock.iOS-OSX/tree/v2#customization-options) section of the Lock README.
+You can find more detailed information in the [Configuration options](https://github.com/auth0/Lock.iOS-OSX/tree/v2#customization-options) section of the Lock README.